 Hi.
 I`m Philip Belove (that is my name, really).
-I`m 68 and I`ve been a psychologist all my midlife, the past 25 years.
+I`m 71 and I`ve been a psychologist all my midlife, the past 35 years.
 My specialty has been counseling and coaching other midlife adults.
 I think we all figure things out as we go along, but even more so at midlife.
 Being between 40-ish and 60-ish and single is like being a stranger in a strange land.
 I`ve learned which questions help people find their own way.
-I created this category, I publish a dating at midlife newsletter and I write articles for various web sites.
+I created this category, I publish a blog at www.drbelove.com and I write articles for various web sites.
 My commitment is to help people 1) understand and improve how they deal with others, 2) understand the forces that rule the relationships they are in, and 3) make the decisions which will shape, or create, or end those relationships so they achieve the goal of midlife development to finally live with personal satisfaction.
 I`ve been divorced twice myself.
 I`m in a satisfying relationship with a fine person.
 I`m very interested in learning about your challenges and in offering what I can.
-Check out more articles at www.drbelove.com

 Professionally: Licensed Psychologist.
 Marriage and Family Therapist.
 Coach.Author.
 University Lecturer.
-Personally: I'm 67.
+Personally: I'm 71.
 I've probably made all the big mistakes, er, learned the big lessons.I've forgiven myself and made many apologies and I've made it into a good, stable, sweet relationship.
 I now have a perspective on midlife.

 Masters in Counseling Psychology, Alfred Adler Institute Doctorate in Consulting Psychology, focus on family therapy, University of Massachusetts at Amherst

 I like it because it is all about the wisdom and foolishness of the heart.
 It is all about love and the amazing ways -- weird, funny, touching, painful, strong -- it shows itself.
 I see this reaching for Love behind all the stories, fears, claims and resentments in the people I work with.